ugolabo/rpi_alarm_system/README.md

-# RPi Alarm System on Raspberry Pi
+# RPi Alarm System

 **Objective**: grasp the fundamentals of hardware in IoT with a nanocomputer and the Python language.
 Build basic interfaces.

-Raspberry Pi alarm system with buttons; with Tkinter
+Raspberry Pi alarm system

 |  |  |
 |--|--|